Analysis | The latest coronavirus test results for Trump’s advisers and allies

 Karen Pence

-Supreme Court nominee Amy Coney Barrett
+Supreme Court nominee Judge Amy Coney Barrett

 Where she has been: Barrett appeared alongside Trump on Saturday, with neither wearing a mask, when he announced her nomination.
 She has since then been meeting personally with senators ahead of her planned confirmation hearings, which remain planned for the week of Oct.
 12.